tannal/tannal.glitch.me/inbox.md

 intro verse chorus Interlude verse chorus bridge chorus outro

-If you have a constant N, computer still can handle it not matter how big it is.
-But if the N is not a constant, it changes over time(or other things), that does sucks.

 When to give up?

 1. When you run out of ideas.